-\subsection{Mammographic Mass Data}
+\subsubsection{Mammographic Mass Data}

 We employ the mammographic mass dataset \cite{elter2007prediction} containing $830$ observations with complete measurements on four features: patient age, mass shape, mass margin, and mass density.
 The goal is to predict whether a mass is benign or malignant given the observed features.

-Figure \ref{fig:pcs_mammographic} depicts the first two principal components of the mammographic mass dataset.
-We observe relatively good linear separation between malignant and non-malignant masses in this reduced dimension in general.
-We randomly split the data into training (80 percent) and testing (20 percent) sets and perform 20 replicates of LDA-RK on this split so that differences among the replicates are due solely to algorithmic randomness in Algorithm \ref{alg:lda-rk}.
-The resulting training and testing datasets both have rank equal to $4$ and have scaled condition numbers equal to $7{,}505$ and $7{,}312$, respectively.
+We randomly split the data into training (80 percent) and testing (20 percent) sets and perform 20 replicates of rkLDA on this split so that differences among the replicates are due solely to algorithmic randomness in Algorithm \ref{alg:lda-rk}.
+The training and testing datasets have rank $4$ and scaled condition numbers equal to $7{,}505$ and $7{,}312$, respectively.

-Table \ref{tab:mammographic} shows comparisons between LDA-GM, LDA-LS, and LDA-RK.
-The top portion of Table \ref{tab:mammographic} shows the coefficients of the direction vectors from LDA-GM, LDA-LS, and a single replicate of LDA-RK with $c=0.9$ and $k=1{,}000{,}000$ iterations.
-We indicate the choice of the least squares (LS) and optimal intercepts (opt) in subscript.
-The middle portion shows the angles between the LDA-GM direction and the LDA-LS and LDA-RK directions.
-The bottom portion shows the overall and class-specific classification accuracies (with the classes denoted in subscript) of each approach including the intercept term when available.
+Table \ref{tab:mammographic} depicts comparisons between gmLDA, lsLDA, and rkLDA.
+The top portion reports the coefficients of classifiers from gmLDA, lsLDA, and a single replicate of rkLDA with $c=0.9$ and $k=1{,}000{,}000$ iterations with the least squares (LS) and optimal intercepts (opt) indicated in subscript.
+The middle reports the angles of the lsLDA and rkLDA solutions from the gmLDA classifier.
+The bottom reports overall and class-specific classification accuracy (with classes denoted in subscript) including the intercept whenever possible.
 Values for the number of iterations $k$ come from an equally spaced sequence of ten numbers from $10^{3}$ to $10^{6.5}$.
 Therefore, $k$ ranges from $1000$ to approximately $3{,}000{,}000$.

-We observe that the LDA-LS direction vector is the same as the one from LDA-GM up to a factor of $0.99$.
-Therefore, LDA-GM and LDA-LS produce the same LDA directions and the angle between the two is $0$.
-Meanwhile, the LDA-RK direction vector after $k=1{,}000{,}000$ iterations is $3.35$ degrees away from the LDA-GM direction.
-Both LDA-LS and LDA-RK produce overall accuracy that is very similar to that of LDA-GM with some variation in the class-specific accuracy (Accuracy$_{1}$ and Accuracy$_{2}$ in Table \ref{tab:mammographic}).
+The lsLDA and gmLDA coefficients are the same up to a scaling factor of $0.99$.
+Therefore, gmLDA and lsLDA produce the same classifiers and the angle between them is $0$.
+Meanwhile, the rkLDA solution after $k=1{,}000{,}000$ iterations is $3.35$ degrees from the gmLDA classifier.
+The lsLDA and rkLDA perform similarly to gmLDA on overall accuracy with some variation in the class-specific accuracy (Accuracy$_{1}$ and Accuracy$_{2}$ in Table \ref{tab:mammographic}).